alexisakira/alexisakira.github.io/_misc/apply-econphd.md

 ## Getting a Ph.D.

-The first year consists of core courses, including mathematics for economics, microeconomics, macroeconomics, and econometrics.
+The first year consists of core courses, including mathematics for economics (by the way, [this](https://doi.org/10.1201/9781032698953) is the best textbook out there), microeconomics, macroeconomics, and econometrics.
 The second year consists of taking electives based on your interests.
 The rest is spent on working on the dissertation.
 [Fumio Hayashi](https://en.wikipedia.org/wiki/Fumio_Hayashi), who taught me macro and econometrics at the University of Tokyo, told us: "Study 10 hours a day, every day.
 When I was at Harvard, I studied 80 hours a week."
 I think this is typical.
 Successful Ph.D. students are driven by strong internal motivation (whether it is wealth, fame, or scientific discovery) and have a strong work ethic.
 If you don't like hard work, a Ph.D. is not for you.

 ## Getting into a Ph.D. program

 If you would like to be admitted to a good Ph.D. program, consider how admissions decisions are made.
 I have served on the admissions committee for many years.
 In a typical year, I evaluate about 200 files.
-Due to time constraints, I spend only 5–10 minutes on each file and cannot review the entire package.
+Due to time constraints, I spend only 5-10 minutes on each file and cannot review the entire package.
 Here is the process I (not necessarily others) follow:

 1. **Transcript, especially mathematics.** I browse the transcript and check whether the applicant has taken some advanced mathematics courses (real analysis is the bare minimum) and whether they are all A or close to it.
 Modern economics is highly mathematical, and experience tells us that students with insufficient mathematical preparation struggle.
 I don't pay much attention to GPA, as it may have been inflated with ping-pong, dance, social justice, etc. At this point, all I care about are good grades in hard sciences like mathematics, physics, statistics, and (quantitative) economics.
 1. **Writing sample.** I check whether a writing sample is attached.
 If a writing sample is not attached, I take it as a signal of a lack of ambition or creativity.
 If a writing sample is attached, I skim it.
 A research paper reveals a lot of information.
 What I mean is that attaching a research paper as a writing sample to your application can increase or decrease the likelihood of acceptance.
 When I see a sloppy term paper that just runs regressions, I would downgrade my evaluation.
 On the other hand, if I see something solid, I would upgrade my evaluation.
-1. **Letter of recommendation.** I feel that letters of recommendation are becoming less informative because the content is inflated.
+1. **Letter of recommendation.** I feel that letters of recommendation are becoming less informative because there is so much content inflation.
 What I would like to see are short but concrete letters that mention, for instance,
 - this student took such-and-such class (some course description) in 20XX and ranked \\(n\\) among \\(N\\) students,
 - among all students I have interacted with, this student compares to so-and-so who graduated in 20XX and went to such-and-such program,
 - This student came to my office hour, corrected an error in the lecture, generalized a model, etc.